 Friends Lake Inn

-Day 2: Wake up in beautiful Saranac Lake and take in it’s local charm.
+Day 5: Wake up in beautiful Saranac Lake and take in it’s local charm.
 No need to pack your bags this morning, we will be staying in Saranac Lake again this evening.
 After a delicious breakfast it’s biking time!
-Today’s ride includes a 40 mile loop from Saranac Lake to Lake Placid and back.
+Today’s ride includes the option of 30 or a 50 mile loop starting from Saranac Lake.
 We will work up quite the appetite during our ride today, and we know the best ice cream shop in the area to fill our bellies and grab a “recovery” cone.
 After riding back into town, we will have plenty of time to freshen up and explore Saranac Lake on our own.

 Day 6: No one wants to rush away from this spectacular region!
 We’ll take our time on this final morning to relax a little and then it’s time for the final ride.
 We’ll end back in Burlington this afternoon and bid our farewells.
 Warning – these 6 days always pass too quickly!